replikativ/datahike/doc/distributed.md

 [conn, [{"name": "Peter", "age": 42}]]
 ```

-The result is a comprehensive transaction record (no need to parse in detail):
+The result is a comprehensive transaction record (feel free to ignore the details):

 ```javascript
 [